LACE: Lattice Attention for Cross-thread Exploration: Analytical Results

+Assume that cross-thread conditioning helps later threads avoid repeated error modes, so for $k > 1$ the conditional failure probability can be written as $P(E_k | E_{<k}) = \epsilon_0 - \delta_k$, where $\delta_k \geq 0$ captures the error reduction from peer information.

 \textit{Proof.} Let $\mathcal{M}_{err}$ be the set of incorrect high-probability modes (hallucinations or common pitfalls).
 The base error rate is the sum of probabilities over this set: $\epsilon_0 = \sum_{m \in \mathcal{M}_{err}} P(m)$.
-The LACE objective minimizes inter-thread mutual information, effectively penalizing thread $k$ for repeating a mode $m$ if $m \in \{y_1, \dots, y_{k-1}\}$.
+The LACE training objective encourages diverse exploration and self-selection across threads.
+Under the assumption above, this reduces the probability that thread $k$ repeats an error mode $m$ already represented in peer trajectories.
 This acts as a soft "rejection sampling" mechanism.

 If previous threads have "consumed" a subset of error modes $\mathcal{M}_{visited} \subset \mathcal{M}_{err}$ with total probability mass $\pi_{visited} = \sum_{m \in \mathcal{M}_{visited}} P(m)$, the distribution for thread $k$ is effectively renormalized over the remaining space $\mathcal{Y} \setminus \mathcal{M}_{visited}$.
 The new probability of picking the correct answer $y^*$ becomes: